Forms and functions of subordinate clauses

 Adverbial clauses modify the main clause in a sentence by providing information about time, place, manner, condition, purpose, contrast, or reason.

-Types of Adverbial Clauses:
+Types of adverbial clauses:

 Time Clauses: